TV Meteorologist

 Can large amouts of snow create deep holes or ravines where people can fall through?

-Asked by Raf about 9 years ago
+Asked by Raf almost 10 years ago

 Not quite sure I understand the question.
 Certainly the weight of a large amount of snow can cause problems, as can the runoff as the snow melts.